Organize your files in the Finder on Mac

 Organize with folders or tags

 If you like organizing your files in folders, you can do that.
-It’s easy to create new folders in your Documents folder, on the desktop, or in iCloud Drive.
+You can create new folders in your Documents folder, on the desktop, or in iCloud Drive.

 You can also tag files and folders with helpful keywords to make them easier to find.